aarongilly/notes/content/Papañca.md

 ---
 **Casting forward to the imagined worst-case scenario.**

 Papañca is the casting forward of the mind to the imagined worst-case scenario.
 It doesn't really do you any good, and adds stress.
+This is a specific type of [[Anticipatory Anxiety]].
+One that you of probably stop doing.

 ## Example